-You don’t need to be a dog lover to find yourself immediately falling in love with an Italian Spinone, after all, just one look at his adorable eyes and cute furry muzzle will make even the most stoic individual want to bend down and give him a hug!
+You don’t need to be a dog lover to fall in love with an Italian Spinone immediately; after all, just one look at his adorable eyes and cute furry muzzle will make even the most stoic individual want to bend down and hug him!
+Then, when you combine these excellent looks with the fact that these guys are actual clowns who are a joy to be around, it’s easy to see why so many folks today are huge fans of this breed.

 But…